as365n4/Debian_on_Pine64_H64B/README.md

 	apt autoremove
 	apt autoclean

+#### 12.)
+Add missing WiFi/Bluetooth driver for PineH64B board, install the firmware for RTL8723BS Chipset with

+`apt install firmware-realtek`

+`shutdown -r now`	reboots the system

+#### 13.)
+Configure WiFi, working Ethernet connection required

+`apt install iw iwd`

+	systemctl enable iwd.service	installs wireless service iwd systemctl start iwd.service	starts iwd
+	systemctl status iwd.service	check if iwd is running

+	iwctl	 			bash changes to iwd interactive prompt

+	device list			shows all wireless devices
+	device wlan0 show		shows details about wireless device station wlan0 scan		scans for wireless networks station wlan0 get-networks	shows all available wireless networks station wlan0 connect SSID	connects to specified network, may ask for passphrase station wlan0 show		check connection status of wireless network

+	known-networks list		shows all previously connected wireless networks known-networks SSID forget	deletes previously connected wireless network

+	quit				reverts back to bash

+`nano /etc/network/interfaces`	 amend as below to add WiFi

+	# This file describes the network interfaces available on your system
+	# and how to activate them.
+For more information, see interfaces(5).
+	source /etc/network/interfaces.d/*

+	# The loopback network interface
+	auto lo
+	iface lo inet loopback

+	# The primary network interface
+	auto eth0
+	allow-hotplug eth0
+	iface eth0 inet dhcp

+	# The wireless network interface
+	auto wlan0
+	iface wlan0 inet dhcp

+`nano /etc/resolv.conf`

+	nameserver 192.168.1.xxx		xxx should match your DNS Server

+`sudo reboot`	once board is up, check with `ip a` for success

+#### 14.)
+Activate Filesystem Checks at startup

+`tune2fs -c 1 /dev/mmcblk1p1`
+`tune2fs -c 1 /dev/mmcblk1p2`

 #### Done, enjoy your setup.

 #### Credit to https://www.kulesz.me/post/140-debian-devuan-arm64-install/ for providing the initial guide and concept.
 #### And many many thanks to https://sourceforge.net/projects/manjaro-arm-pineh64/ for publishing the dtb file with working WiFi and eMMC support.

+#### What is working and which bit of the board is not working...?
+This status report is based on Debian 5.10.0-4 with Kernel 5.10.19-1 eMMC is working
+HDMI Video is working
+HDMI Audio does not work
+Ethernet is working
+WiFi and Bluetooth have experimental support as driver is pulled from stagging and quality is unknown USB3 is not working and not activated at all
+Analog Audio is not working
+Suspend is not working, because of missing SPC Blob in u-boot